Episode 106: Dust-Up at the Diner [ft. Lauren Adams]

 BORY: Great.

-SAMMO & WINK: Psssssst, psssst, you should get the dust.
-Compliment her nose!
+SAMMO: Psssssst, psssst, you should get the dust.

-BORY: Okay so we got a couple specials today, we got some fried flats of flang.
+BORY: Okay so we got a couple specials today, we’ve got some fried flats of flang.
 Those are coming done medium.

 PLECK: Okay.

-BORY: They're crusted on each side, they're deep fried, they're delicious you're gonna love it.
-But if you're wanting something a bit lighter we have cottage cheese.
-It just comes in a bowl, that's it.
-And then for dessert...
+BORY: They’re crusted on each side, and they’re deep fried, they’re delicious.
+You’re gonna love it.
+But if you’re wanting something a bit lighter we have cottage cheese.
+It just comes in a bowl, that’s it.
+And then for dessert —

 SAMMO: Get the dust… Sorry, sorry.